academe/wc-multiple-packages/readme.txt

 == Description ==

 Take advantage of a new feature presented in WooCommerce 2.1 and split your cart into packages to offer your users multiple shipping selections.
+Packages can group products for shipping based on:

+* shipping classes
+* any product meta field
-Packages can be broken down based on shipping classes or on a per product basis.
-Each group will have its own shipping selection under the shipping section of your cart and checkout forms.
+* on a per product basis.

+Each package group will have its own shipping selection under the shipping section of your cart and checkout forms.

 In addition, this plugin can limit which shipping methods are used for each package.
 Using the provided table, match each shipping class to its applicable method, or leave it blank to include them all!
+This feature works only for shipping class methods, but is planned to be extended to the meta field method.

 This plugin is designed as a simplistic UI for users who want to separate their cart in packages without the need of a developer.
-The actual functionality of multiple shipping options is provided through WooCommerce 2.1
+The actual functionality of multiple shipping options is provided through WooCommerce 2.1+

 == Installation ==